Skip navigation

 Types of shared property ownership

-• Company lease: where a multi-unit building is owned by a company and each owner has the right to use a unit, through ownership of particular shares in the company.
+Company lease is where a multi-unit building is owned by a company and each owner has the right to use a unit, through ownership of particular shares in the company.
 Specific arrangements are often set out under the company constitution and the owner’s occupation licence, although arrangements may be different from building to building.

-There are many details to consider as the owner of shared property:
+Things to consider as the owner of shared property

-• If a property has previously suffered damage from a natural disaster, or you believe it may have, you can contact us to see what information is available (for example, historical records, previous claims).
+Check the Natural Hazards Portal(external link) to see if the property has had a claim for natural hazard damage in the past.
+If a property has previously suffered damage from a natural hazard event, or you believe it may have, contact us to see what information is available.
 Providing this information can take up to 20 working days.

 Insuring shared property

-It’s important to understand how your shared property is insured before you need to make a claim for natural disaster damage.
+It’s important to understand how your shared property is insured before you need to make a claim for natural hazard damage.

 Some of the complexities around insurance of shared property include: